pieroproietti/penguins-eggs/README.md

 <!-- tocstop -->

 # Presentation
-penguins-eggs is a console utility, in active development, who let you to remaster your system and redistribuite it as iso images or from the lan via PXE remote boot.
+penguins-eggs is a console utility, under continuous development, that allows you to remaster your system and redistribute it as iso images or via remote boot PXE.

-The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image to burn on a CD/DVD or copy to a usb key to boot your system.
-You can also boot your egg - via remote boot - on your LAN.
-You can easily install your live system with gui calamares installer or eggs cli installer.
+The purpose of this project is to implement the process of remastering your own version of Linux, generate it as an ISO image to burn to a CD/DVD or copy to a USB stick to boot your system.
+You can also boot your "egg" via remote booting-on your LAN.
+You can easily install your live system with the calamares installer or the eggs TUI installer.

+Also, thanks to the wardrobe, you can create or use scripts to switch from a "naked" version - with only a CLI interface - and "wear" it with a GUI or server configurations.
+See [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe), fork it and adapt it to yours needs.

-All it is written in pure typescript, so ideally can be used with differents Linux distros.
-Yes, there are big differences about package manager used, but not so much in the way to work of bash and in the various programs used to build the iso.
+The whole thing is written in pure typescript, so ideally it can be used with different Linux distributions.
+Yes, there are major differences in terms of the package manager used, but not so much in the way bash works and the various programs used to build the isos.

-penguins-eggs, at the moment 2021 may is a mature tool and is extremely usefull, You can easily create your personal customized iso or your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish yours eggs in the internet!
+penguins-eggs, as of May 2022, is a mature tool and is extremely powerful: you can easily create your own custom iso or version of Linux for your organization/school and distribute it on your LAN, give it to your friends as a usb key, or post your images on the Internet!

-Try penguins-eggs, yes it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.
+Have no fear, yes eggs is a console utility - without a graphical user interface - but it is really simple - if you are able to open a terminal, you can use it and your end users will enjoy a complete help and fully graphical installation procedure.

 ### mom and dad
 I've added two lightweight assistants integrated with eggs: mom and dad.
 While mom is a bash script with whiptail - and guides the user to the various commands and documentation, dad started as a short way to create isos.
 All you have to do is type **sudo eggs dad** and follow simple instructions.
 You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults, kill created isos.
 Simply type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.